The absolute joy of letting go - of getting rid of your stuff

 9. Stark room by Rome train station

 On a sojourn through Europe, my EurailPass in hand, I rode the bullet train from Paris down to Nice and then over to Milan and Rome.
 In Rome, I got off the train and wandered around looking for a room for a few nights.
 I was relieved to finally find a room and a place to rest.
 The room was sparsely furnished - a bed, nitestand, and an armoire.
 I noticed that the room was quite symmetrical. the single window was right in the center of one wall.
 The bed headboard was in the center of another and the armoire was also in the center of it's wall.
 The thick walls were blank - no artwork or decoration - and the simple symmetrical window had 2 sets of shutters: one inside the room and another that swung out against the outer wall.
 The sense of order and the almost-bare room was calming and restful.
 I didn't realize until later how much I enjoyed living in that simple sparse room.
 I didn't take photos but have clear images in my mind of that room.
-And it has stuck with me - the joy of such a simple space.
+And it has stuck with me - the joy of such a minimal space.

 Each of these inspirations made a strong impression.
 Further research, discovery, and experimentation led me to the conclusion that I preferred to be a minimalist - an attitude, philosophy, and lifestyle of using less, having less, and wanting less.
 I liked the notion of keeping my life simple.
 Less stuff.
 Less crap.
 Less suffocation.
 I have found the process of purging stuff out of the house and out of my life to be very liberating and freeing.